Buckle your seat belts people, because in a few short paragraphs…

 When the price isn’t right, nobody wins.

 For many out there, properly pricing services as a handyman can seem like an impossible task.
-We have therefore knuckled down, studied the true cost of our business and firmly set our ‘Rate’ to accurately reflect it, along with adding modest markdown structures to sufficiently compensate the customer for any larger amount of works undertaken.
-Our pricing policy is particularly important to us.
-It’s important in getting us quality new customers, keeping our existing customers, and perhaps just as importantly, making ourselves a sustainable living!
+I have therefore knuckled down, studied the true cost of my business and firmly set my ‘Rate’ to accurately reflect it.
+Along with adding modest markdown structures to sufficiently compensate the customer for any larger amount of works undertaken.

-Believe me, having been able to figure such things out before even hoping to trade, has already saved us many more unseen unquantifiable costs, like the cost of everyone’s wasted time, lost profits, too many unhappy customers, and many other equally frustrating time, money and effort consuming experiences.
+Believe me, having been able to figure such things out before even hoping to trade.
+Has already saved me many more unforeseen un-quantifiable costs.
+Like the cost of everyone’s wasted time, lost profits, too many unhappy customers, and many other equally frustrating time, money and effort consuming experiences.

-So please, don’t ask for further discounts if you don’t expect corners to be cut.
+So please, don’t ask for any further discounts if you don’t expect any corners to be cut.